 (a) Conditions Precedent.
 The condition precedent set forth in clause (1) of Section 2(a)(iii) shall not apply to payments owed by a party if the other party shall have satisfied in full all its payment obligations under Section 2(a)(i) and shall at the relevant time have no future payment obligations whether absolute or contingent, under Section 2(a)(i).

 (b) Representations.
-Section 3 is hereby amended by adding at the end thereof the following Subsections (g), (h), (i), and (j):
+Section 3 is hereby amended by adding at the end thereof the following Subsections (g), (h), (i), (j) and (k):

-(g) Line of Business. (i) It is entering into this Agreement, including without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business;and (ii) with respect to any weather-related Transactions, it is exposed in the conduct of its business to the risk of variations in weather and is entering into such Transactions to manage or offset such risks.
+(g) Line of Business. (i) It is entering into this Agreement, including without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business; (ii) with respect to any weather-related Transactions, it is exposed in the conduct of its business to the risk of variations in weather and is entering into such Transactions to manage or offset such risks; and (iii) with respect to Options (other than weather-related options), it is a producer, processor, commercial user of, or merchant handling, the commodity subject to the Transaction or the products or byproducts thereof, and is entering into each Option Transaction solely for purposes related to its business as such.

 (h) Customization and Creditworthiness.
 The economic terms of this Agreement, any Credit Support Document to which it is a party, and each Transaction have been individually tailored and negotiated by it; the creditworthiness of the other party was a material consideration in its entering into or determining the terms of this Agreement, such Credit Support Document, and such Transaction.

 (i) No Reliance.
 In connection with this Agreement, any Credit Support Document to which it is a party, and each Transaction: (i) it is acting as principal; (ii) the other party is not acting as a fiduciary or financial or investment advisor for it; (iii) it is not relying upon any representations (whether written or oral) of the other party other than the representations expressly set forth in this Agreement and in such Credit Support Document; (iv) it has not been given by the other party (directly or indirectly through any other person) any advice, counsel, assurance, guarantee, or representation whatsoever as to the expected or projected success, profitability, return, performance, result, effect, consequence, or benefit (either legal, regulatory, tax, financial, accounting, or otherwise) of this Agreement, such Credit Support Document, or such Transaction; (v) it has consulted with its own legal, regulatory, tax, business, investment, financial, and accounting advisors to the extent it has deemed necessary, and it has made its own investment, trading, hedging, and other decisions based upon its own judgment and upon any advice from such advisors as it has deemed necessary, and not upon any view expressed by the other party; (vi) its decisions have been the result of arm’s length negotiations between the parties; and (vii) it is entering into this Agreement, such Credit Support Document, and such Transaction with a full understanding of all of the risks hereof and thereof (economic and otherwise), and it is capable of assuming and willing to assume those risks.